 Arizona, New Mexico, and Texas that lack sewer, water or decent housing - or a combination of all three.
-Most of cities and towns in Arizona that are designated as colonias have the capacity to manage the needs of their communities, and thus participate as units of general local government through the method of distribution described in earlier sections.
+Eligible colonias will be encouraged to participate in the application round for colonias set aside funding.

 ADOH makes all of its programs available to eligible low- and moderate-income residents regardless of sex, race, religious background, or disability.
 As a result, all programs will be available to residents statewide through local governmental and non-profit organizations.